Zar4lli/TableParserPython/README.md

         "`https://your-target-site.com/table2.html`",
         "`https://your-target-site.com/table3.html`"]

-// Enter url addresses where you want to parse the table
+// Enter addresses where you want to parse the table in the urls list

 > MainIdentifyPos = `1`